ItzhakS/Local-Transcript/MeetingTranscriber/README.md

 You can test the app without joining a real meeting:

-### Test System Audio Capture:
+### Test System Audio Capture + Transcription:
-1. Open **QuickTime Player** or **Music**
-2. Play any audio
+1. Open **YouTube** and play a video with clear speech
-3. Start recording in MeetingTranscriber
+2. Start recording in MeetingTranscriber
-4. Audio buffers from "Others" will be captured
+3. Transcript window opens - you should see text appear labeled "Others"
+4. Verify transcription accuracy

-### Test Microphone Capture:
+### Test Microphone Capture + Transcription:
 1. Start recording in MeetingTranscriber
-2. Speak into your microphone
+2. Speak clearly into your microphone
-3. Audio buffers from "Me" will be captured
+3. You should see text appear labeled "Me"
+4. Verify transcription accuracy

-### Test Auto-Detection:
+### Test Both Streams:
-1. Open any app that uses the microphone (e.g., Voice Memos, FaceTime)
-2. Start recording/call in that app
-3. MeetingTranscriber should show a notification prompting you to record
+1. Play YouTube video (Others)
+2. Speak into microphone (Me)
+3. Both should appear in transcript with correct labels
+4. Verify speaker detection works correctly

+### First Recording Note:
+- The first time you start recording, WhisperKit will download the transcription model (~150MB)
+- This happens automatically in the background
+- Subsequent recordings will be instant

 ## Troubleshooting 🔧